fishinwind/workshop/rst/Classes/class-9.rst

  #.
 Count the number of times that the word "therefore" appears.

-(hint: the :py:meth:`continue` statement will skip to the next loop iteration, and is usually found in an if statement)
+(hint: the :ref:`continue` statement will skip to the next loop iteration, and is usually found in an if statement)

 In Class Exercise Code